lorisleiva/laravel-actions/README.md

 <sub>*Note that the initial `\` here is important to ensure the namespace does not become `\App\Http\Controller\App\Actions\PublishANewArticle`.*</sub>

-Alternatively you can set define them in a group that re-defines the namespace.
+Alternatively you can place them in a group that re-defines the namespace.

 ```php
 // routes/web.php